commercetools/nodejs/packages/commercetools-sdk-middleware-http/README.md

 # commercetools-sdk-middlware-http

-Auth middlewares collection for usage with `@commercetools/sdk-client`
+Middleware for making http requests for usage with `@commercetools/sdk-client`

 ## Usage